browserengineering/book/book/scheduling-and-threading.md

 At the moment, our browser has a lot of entangled code, and it will take substantial work to put everything in tasks on event loops.
-Let's start by defining the infrastructure of event loops, and then move JavaScript tasks to the new infrastructure.
+Let's start by defining the infrastructure of event loops, and then move just JavaScript tasks to the new infrastructure.
 Then we can reward ourselves for this work by adding a fun new feature--the `setTimeout` API.